The Online Glaze Calculator (short 'OGC') is free but requires login.

 Besides, the recipe is also shown in the Stull-Map.

-The recipe collection can be automatically deleted if it is not used for a very long time.
+The OGC may delete recipes automatically if not used for a long time.

-If you don't want to enter a recipe but want to enter a glaze formula instead, first open the table 'Enter Formula'.
+If you don't want to enter a recipe but want to start with a glaze formula instead, use the table Formula.

 You can enter the glaze formula directly as Mol, Unity or Analysis and calculate the glaze properties.